Signature & Nonce Management

 Function Type: external

-Function Signature: validateAndConsumeNonce(address,bytes32,address,uint256,bool,bytes)
+Function Signature: validateAndConsumeNonce(address,address,bytes32,address,uint256,bool,bytes)

 The primary function used by all EVVM services (NameService, Staking, P2PSwap, Treasury) to validate user signatures and consume nonces atomically.
 This is the foundation of the centralized signature verification system.